Hanish25BCE10632/CSA2001-Fundamentals-AIML/README.md

 * Training graphs

 The model achieved its best validation performance at Epoch 25, with stable improvements across all evaluation metrics.
+These outputs demonstrate the model’s ability to perform pixel-level classification and generalize to unseen data.

 📁 Output directory: